-It's easy to take Georgia's wide range of dining options for granted.
-Depending on location and preference, diners have plenty of culinary options from which to choose.
+Depending on location and preference, diners have plenty of culinary options in Georgia from which to choose.
 But it wasn't always so.
-Prior to the civil rights movement of the 1950s and '60s, African Americans in the South were restricted from patronizing many businesses, one of many factors that influenced activism throughout the region.
-During that time, black-owned and -operated restaurants served as safe havens.
+Before the civil rights movement of the 1950s and '60s, African Americans in the South were restricted from patronizing many businesses, one of many factors that influenced activism throughout the region.
+During that time, Black-owned and -operated restaurants served as safe havens.
 And they not only sated customers’ appetites for fresh fish, okra stew, or a succulent pork chop dinner, but also fueled the people who kept the movement in motion.

 Restaurants with Civil Rights History